 - ordinarily live in Australia and have done so for 12 months immediately before filing for divorce.

 How do I apply for a divorce?

-To apply for a divorce, you can download a divorce kit from the Family Court of Western Australia website.
+To apply for a divorce, you apply online via the eCourts Portal.
 You can either file a sole application for divorce (by yourself) or a joint application for divorce (with your spouse).

 You may complete the Application for Divorce yourself, or make an appointment with Applecross Family Lawyers on 0474 458 340 and we can do it for you.